-If you asked five different people at your tech company to explain what you do and why it matters, would you get five different answers?
-This is a common problem, and it’s a sign of a weak or undefined value proposition.
-When your teams aren't aligned on a core message, your marketing feels disjointed and your sales conversations lack focus.
+Ask five people at your tech company to explain what you do and why it matters.
+Would you get five different answers?
+It’s a common problem, and a clear sign of a weak value proposition.
+When your teams aren't aligned, your marketing feels disjointed and your sales conversations lack focus.
 A value proposition isn't just a marketing tagline; it's the central promise you make to your customers.
-Creating a clear value proposition statement is the first and most critical step in building a scalable go-to-market strategy that unites your entire organization and makes it easy for customers to understand why you're the best choice.
+Crafting a clear Value Proposition Statement is the first step to getting everyone on the same page.
+It unites your organization and makes it easy for customers to understand why you're the best choice.

 Key Takeaways